Confirm your age

 Moscato

-Moscato, known for its captivating aromas of flowers and tropical fruits, is highly prized in Lazio.
-Whether vinified as a sparkling or sweet wine, it seduces with its natural sweetness and freshness.
+Moscato, known for its enchanting aromas of flowers and tropical fruits, is highly appreciated in Lazio.
+Whether vinified as sparkling or sweet, it seduces with its natural sweetness and freshness.

 Procanico

 A noble variant of Trebbiano Toscano, Procanico is distinguished by its finesse.
-It is known for producing elegant Italian white wines with subtle aromas of citrus, white flowers, and beautiful acidity.
-This grape variety, emblematic of Lazio, is perfect for light and refreshing wines.
+It is known for producing elegant Italian white wines, with subtle aromas of citrus, white flowers, and beautiful acidity.
+This emblematic grape variety of Lazio is perfect for light and refreshing wines.

 A Uniqueness to Appreciate